P7XCKD/NF/Notes Factory/Semister 5/MLT/qb/mlt pt 1 to do solve.md

 - [ ] 15
 ### Explain Naïve Bayes with formula/why it is called as same — 3/4 marks
-### Explain Naïve Bayes with formula/why it is called as same — 4 marks

 **Naïve Bayes** is a classification algorithm based on **Bayes' Theorem**.
 It is called "naïve" because it simply assumes that all the different factors in your data are completely unrelated to each other.
 The "Bayes" part is just because it uses Bayes' Theorem.